 - Touch.
 There are also plenty of ways to engage the senior with tactile activities to spark memories.
 Much-loved past activities such as knitting, gardening, crafting, sewing, or working with tools might be modified in line with the older adult’s particular ability and interest levels.
 Even just getting the chance to hold a skein of yarn and knitting needles, or placing hands in a tub of cool, damp topsoil can bring to mind pleasant memories.

 Inspired Home Care’s professional team in Alzheimer’s are highly skilled in meeting older adults with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life every single day.
 Call us at 847-787-7572 for a no-cost in-home assessment, during which we get acquainted with your loved one as well as the challenges being faced, and let you know how exactly we can help.
-To learn more about our top-rated care for Alzheimer’s in Chicago and the surrounding areas, reach out to us today.
+To learn more about our top-rated care and help with reminiscence therapy for dementia and Alzheimer’s in Chicago and the surrounding areas, reach out to us today.